Night Key

-Night Key is a science fiction crime film starring Boris Karloff and released by Universal Pictures in 1937.
+Night Key is a 1937 American science fiction crime film starring Boris Karloff and released by Universal Pictures.

 Plot

-The inventor of a burglar alarm (Karloff) attempts to get back at the man who stole the profits to his invention (Hinds) before he goes blind.
-The device is then subverted by gangsters (Baxter, et al.) who apply pressure to the inventor and use his device to facilitate burglaries.
+The inventor of a burglar alarm attempts to get back at the man who stole the profits to his invention (Hinds) before he goes blind.
+The device is then subverted by gangsters who apply pressure to the inventor and use his device to facilitate burglaries.